Michigan and Pennsylvania join six other states with measles outbreaks. Here's what to know

 The Knox County outbreak in east-central Ohio has infected a total 20 people as of Tuesday, according to a news release from the county health department, but seven of them do not live in Ohio.
 In 2022, a measles outbreak in central Ohio sickened 85.

-The Ohio Department of Health confirmed 22 measles cases in the state Thursday.
-Two counties in the southeast corner of the state logged their first cases of the year: Montgomery and Butler.
-There are also 11 cases in Ashtabula County near Cleveland, seven in Knox County and one each in Allen and Holmes counties.
+The Ohio Department of Health confirmed 30 measles cases in the state Thursday.
+There are 14 cases in Ashtabula County near Cleveland, 14 in Knox County and one each in Allen and Holmes counties.
 The state count only includes Ohio residents.

 The outbreak in Ashtabula County started with an unvaccinated adult who had interacted with someone who had traveled internationally.

-Note: This story has been corrected to show that Montgomery and Butler counties in Ohio do not have measles cases in 2025.